 Attorneys For Illinois Accidents Involving Overloaded & Overweight Trucks

 An overloaded or overweight truck accident is a common occurrence on the Chicago highways and main roadways.
-Unfortunately, many commercial truck companies and drivers overload cargo on their trucks or fail to secure the loads properly.
-This often makes it challenging to stop the commercial truck, because the tractor-trailer becomes extremely unstable.
+Unfortunately, many commercial truck companies and drivers overload the cargo on their trucks or fail to secure the loads correctly.
+This dangerous practice can make it challenging to stop the commercial vehicle because the tractor-trailer becomes extremely unstable.

-Heavy commercial trucks have far more momentum than an unloaded truck, or passenger vehicle.
+Heavy commercial trucks have far more momentum than an unloaded truck or passenger vehicle.
 Overloading the truck makes it challenging to stop, and increases the likelihood of an uncontrolled accident when the driver has to swerve or slam on the brakes.
-Overloaded tractor-trailers can cause the inability to steer, or major brake failure.
+Overloaded tractor-trailers can cause the inability to steer, or significant brake failure.
 Overweight trucks require significantly more room to come to a complete stop safely.

 Illinois State Law Involving Truck Weight

 Federal DOT (Department of Transportation) and Illinois State Laws dictate the amount of weight that every commercial truck and semi tractor-trailer can carry.
-In addition, the rules regulate exactly how heavy the truck plus its load can weigh on all tires and each axle.
+Also, the rules regulate precisely how heavy the truck plus its load can weigh on all tires and each axle.

-However, weight is not the only factor in how the truck will handle properly and safely on the roadway.
-Extensive rules and law also govern distribution of the truck’s weight load.
-In addition, there is a maximum weight limit for every vehicle traveling across overpasses, bridges and roads as a way to prevent damage or their immediate collapse.
+However, weight is not the only factor in how the truck will handle safely on the roadway.
+Extensive rules and law also govern the distribution of the truck’s weight load.
+Also, there is a maximum weight limit for every vehicle traveling across overpasses, bridges, and roads as a way to prevent damage or their immediate collapse.

 Government agencies set up weigh stations along state lines, interstates and freeways.
-Commercial vehicles must stop at every checkpoint to be inspected and weighed.
-Weigh station inspectors check every truck for overloaded weights, illegal cargo, falsely reported manifests and travel logs, and the driver’s compliance in following Hours of Service rules, regulations and laws.
+Commercial vehicles must stop at every checkpoint for an inspection and weight check.
+Weigh station inspectors check every truck for heavy loads, illegal freight, falsely documented manifests and travel logs, and the driver’s compliance in following Hours of Service rules, regulations and laws.

-Any discovery of an overloaded or overweight commercial truck does not always mean the driver will be prevented from traveling on from the weigh station.
-Many times, truck drivers are cited before being allowed to return to the roadway.
-Other times, the driver is issued in overweight permit and allowed to continue on.
+If the inspector identifies an overloaded or overweight commercial truck, the trucker is not always prevented from traveling on to their destination.
+Many times, truck drivers are cited and then allowed to return to the roadway.
+Other times, inspectors will issue the driver an "overweight permit" and allowed to continue.

 Overloaded Truck Accident Causes

-Overloaded heavy trucks can cause serious accidents in many ways that are not obvious.
-This includes:
+Overloaded heavy trucks can cause catastrophic accidents in many ways that are not obvious, including:

 - Trucks that weigh too much causing one or more tires to burst

-- Heavy trucks traveling downhill, making them travel too fast
+- Heavy trucks traveling downhill traveling too fast

-- Overloaded commercial trucks traveling uphill moving too slowly pose hazards or potential problems for approaching cars around blind corners
+- Overloaded commercial vehicles going uphill and moving too slowly pose hazards or potential problems for approaching cars around blind corners

-- Greater weight on a commercial truck requires longer distances to stop
+- Heavier weight on a commercial truck requires longer distances to stop

 - Added momentum when trucks travel downhill places enormous stress on the brakes, often causing the system to fail